elisoff/python-exercise/README.md

 ./main.py
 ```
 ## Unit tests
-The unit tests were done using thr `unittest` framework.
+The unit tests were done using the `unittest` framework.
 They can be ran with the command `python -m unittest`.